ShadowWolf387/CryptoProject/README.md

 and the same compilers that I use.

 The C or C++ version of each program will be compiled and released as a Win32 executable.
 If there is enough demand or someone willing to help, a Linux executable may also be compiled.
-For any oher platforms, you should be able to do a C or C++ build with GCC.
+For any other platforms, you should be able to do a C or C++ build with GCC or other C/C++ compiler.

 For more details check out https://www.tumblr.com/blog/shadowwolf387c I can be reached either here or tumblr.